Skiing and snowboarding

 Evolution 2 can also organise snowshoeing, hot air balloon rides, or for an unforgettable treat, try a day’s husky sledging.

-The chalet is very family-friendly, with plenty of family equipment available.
-If you’ve got little ones, you may find the Family activities in Winter page useful, and there are lots of things to do in the Chamonix for Non-skiers section, with a full programme for a week here: Seven days in Chamonix for non-skiers.
+There are also lots of things to do in the Chamonix for Non-skiers section, with a full programme for a week here: Seven days in Chamonix for non-skiers.